davidparsson/junit-report-builder/README.md

 ## Changelog

+### 5.0.0
+-   A re-release of 4.0.1 since that version broke the CommonJS API.
+-   Remove an internal type from the public API.

 ### 4.0.1

 -   Re-introduce CommonJS support, while keeping the ES module support.
 Thanks to [Harel Mazor](https://github.com/HarelM) and [Simeon Cheeseman](https://github.com/SimeonC).